liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 ## Content shared with 'Everyone except external users' (EEEU) reports

 > [!IMPORTANT]
-> This report is only available if you have a SharePoint Premium - SharePoint Advanced Management license and the tenant is a non-government cloud environment.
-The report is currently unavailable for government cloud environments such as GCCH/GCC-Moderate/DoD/Gallatin, even if you have a SharePoint Premium - SharePoint Advanced Management license.
+> This report is only available if you have a SharePoint Premium - SharePoint Advanced Management license and the tenant is either a non-government cloud environment or available in GCC-Moderate gov cloud environment.
+The report is currently unavailable for government cloud environments such as GCCH/DoD/Gallatin, even if you have a SharePoint Premium - SharePoint Advanced Management license.

 Everyone except external users (EEEU) is part of a built-in group that represents the entire organization without any external guests.
 It's used in following scenarios where content needs to be visible to the entire organization: